Quick Search: go

 • Report immediately any instances of threats or intimidation, including unwanted pictures or films by State delegations during reviews, to the Treaty Body focal point on reprisals through the OHCHR Secretariat.

 • For more information on reprisals, including contact information to report an act of intimidation or reprisal against anyone who has cooperated with the UN Treaty Bodies, see the dedicated webpage of the Treaty Bodies on reprisals.
+See also the information on the San Jose Guidelines in ISHR Academy: Managing Expectations.

 • See also ISHR Academy: Security